OADA/list-lib/README.md

 ## Item types

-While the `ListWatch` class is generic, you will typically not want to specify a type paramter in your code.
+While the `ListWatch` class is generic, you will typically not want to specify a type parameter in your code.
 If you supply an `assertItem` function, the type of `Item` will be inferred from it.
 This will help minimize runtime errors